-Over the past six weeks, we have cast a passionate vision of making a difference in the precious lives of two families for the Holiday Season; yet, what we received was beyond measure what we had ever imagined.
+Over six weeks, we cast a passionate vision of making a difference in the precious lives of two families for the Holiday Season; yet what we received was beyond measure.

 In celebration of National Safety Month, we take June to honor the first responders in our community.
 Firemen/women, paramedics and EMS workers are eligible for a 10% discount in all services.
 We enjoyed seeing everyone at our Safety Event and first aid workshop June 28!